Bhanuturai461/Pizaz-Sales-Report/README.md

 The goal of the project is to provide a data-driven understanding of sales performance, identify improvement opportunities, and support business decision-making.

 **Dataset Description**

 The dataset represents transactional-level pizza sales data.
 Each row corresponds to an item sold in an order and includes details such as:

-Order information (Order ID, Order Date, Time)
-Product details (Pizza Name, Category, Size)
+•Order information (Order ID, Order Date, Time) •Product details (Pizza Name, Category, Size)
-Sales metrics (Quantity, Total Price)
+•Sales metrics (Quantity, Total Price)
-Source: Pizza Sales Dataset (CSV)
+•Source: Pizza Sales Dataset (CSV)

 **Key Attributes Include**